A functional connectome containing 200,000 cells, 75,000 neurons with physiology, and 523 million synapses.

 Cloud-volume can be used to programmatically download EM imagery from either location with the cloud paths below.

-The JHU-APL team is also providing the images available via their BOSSdb service which you can be accessed via the python client intern.
-Find more details about how to access this dataset via BOSSdb here.
+The JHU-APL team is also providing the images available via their BossDB service which you can be accessed via the python client intern.
+Find more details about how to access this dataset via BossDB here.

 The imagery was reconstructed in two portions, referred to internally by their nicknames ‘minnie65’ and ‘minnie35’ reflecting their relative portions of the total data.
 The two portions have now been aligned across an interruption in sectioning.